beaufour/boonli_calendar/README.md

 This project uses the Boonli API to expose an API that returns the Boonli menu chosen as an iCalendar.

-## Local development

-You can run the function locally with:

-    > ./local_run.sh

 ## Deploying

 You can deploy the calendar Cloud Function like this: